getredash/redash/docs/datasources.rst

 Very useful in situations where you want to expose the data without connecting directly to the database.

-The query itself inside re:dash will simply contain the URL to be executed (i.e. http://myserver/path/myquery)
+The query itself inside Re:dash will simply contain the URL to be executed (i.e. http://myserver/path/myquery)

 -  **Options**: